pablgonz/tkz-l3build/tkz-doc/README.md

 The package `tkz-doc` is present in `TeXLive` and `MiKTeX`, use the package manager to install.

-For manual instalation all files must be moved into the different directories in your installation `TDS` tree or in your `TEXMFHOME`:
+For manual installation all files must be moved into the different directories in your installation `TDS` tree or in your `TEXMFHOME`:

 ```